pelle112112/RustExam/README.md

 #### Authentication flow

 For authentication and authorization a JWT token, holding a username, permissions and an expiration date is created and returned to the client upon login.
-The JWT token is then added to the authorization header as a bearer token to all subsequent requests, which then passes through our middleware implementation that makes sure that the permissions held in the token gives access to the requested endpoint.
+The JWT token is then added to the authorization header as a bearer token to all subsequent requests, which passes through our middleware implementation ensures that the permissions held inside the token grants access to the requested endpoint.
 ![image](/documentation/authentication.png)

 #### DB structure

-For the handling of files and users, we went with a minimalistic setup, which would help us achieve achieve a good 'error free' product.
+When handling files and users, we went with a minimalistic setup, which would help us achieve a good 'error free' product.
 Meaning the implemented data structure represents the minimal viable product.

 Below are the mongodb Collections of Documents we used: